 About the Hawk T2

 The aircraft’s glass cockpit and comprehensive avionics suite provide a realistic advanced fast jet training platform which, as part of the UK Military Flying Training System (UK MFTS), meets current and future standards.
-It allows trainees to be immersed in more complex tactical environments, ‘downloading’ training from the OCUs onto the Hawk, which is far more economical to fly than Tornado or Typhoon.
+It allows trainees to be immersed in more complex tactical environments, ‘downloading’ training from the OCUs onto the Hawk, which is far more economical to fly than the Typhoon or F35.

 Previously the RAF’s premier fast jet trainer, the Hawk T1 now continues in service with the Royal Air Force Aerobatic Team (RAFAT) The Red Arrows and 100 Sqn.
 With the former it provides an exceptional mount for formation aerobatics and with the latter it provides all manner of target facilities and threat simulation, as well as working closely in Joint Tactical Air Controller (JTAC) training.